-First compiler will check the condition inside the Sql Server While loop.
-If the Condition is True then the statement or group of statements under the inside the BEGIN..END block will be executed.
-If the Condition is False then compiler will come out of the loop and execute other statements outside the while loop.
+First, the condition inside the SQL Server While loop tested.
+If the condition is True, the SQL statement or query inside the BEGIN..END block will execute.
+If the condition is False, it will skip the BEGIN..END block and execute other statements outside the while loop.

 SQL While Loop Flow Chart

 The following flow chart will explain you SQL Server While loop Visually and perfectly

 The While loop in SQL Server will check the condition at the beginning of the loop.

-- If the condition is True then it will execute the statements inside the loop.
+- If the condition is True, then it executes the code within the BEGIN..END statements.

-- Next we have to use Arithmetic Operators inside the while loop to increment and decrements the value.
+- Within the While loop, we must use SQL Arithmetic Operators to increment and decrements the loop value.

-- After the value is incremented, again it will check for the condition.
-As long as the condition is True, the statements inside the while loop will be executed.
+- After the value increase, it again checks the condition.
+As long as the condition is True, it continues the process.

-- If the condition is False then it will exit from the While loop
+- If the condition is False, exits from the BEGIN..END block of While loop